 - Municipal buildings

-In addition, DEA has a National Take Back Day twice a year where temporary disposal sites are set up across the nation.
+Drug Enforcement Agency (DEA) has a National Take Back Day twice a year (spring and fall) where temporary disposal sites are set up across the nation to collect medication.

-The first line of defense should be immediate disposal in a permanent drug disposal box, especially for substances with potential for misuse.
+The first line of defense should be immediate medication disposal in a permanent drug disposal box, especially for substances with potential for misuse.
 However, some medications can be safely disposed of at home if a drug disposal box is unavailable.
-Throwing old pills in the trash is often not the safest way to dispose of old medication, and flushing may contaminate the water supply, so it is important to learn proper at-home practices.

-1. Check the label for any disposal instructions.
+Check the medication label or patient information for any disposal instructions.

-4. If disposing of sharps, place them immediately in a disposal container obtained through a local pharmacy, medical supply company, or your health care provider.
-If you cannot obtain an FDA-cleared container, use a heavy-duty plastic household container, such as a laundry detergent container.
+If disposing of sharps (needles, syringes, auto injectors, etc) after use, place them immediately in a FDA-cleared disposal container obtained through a local pharmacy, medical supply company, or your health care provider.
+If you cannot obtain one of these containers, use a heavy-duty plastic household container, such as a laundry detergent container, with a tight-fitting lid.
+Sharps should not be placed in the trash or recycling, and they should never be flushed down the toilet.
 Ask your doctor or pharmacist how to dispose of the container in your community.

 Consider Donating Before Disposing

-Drug donation programs is another way for you to remove unneeded prescription drugs from your home with the added benefit of helping others in need.
+Drug donation programs are another way for you to remove unneeded prescription drugs from your home with the added benefit of helping others in need.